cratstarc/opndrive/docs/getting-started/quick-setup.md

 What this does:

-- Downloads all the JavaScript libraries OpnDrive needs
+- Downloads all the JavaScript libraries Opndrive needs
 - Sets up three parts of the project: main, frontend, and s3-api

 **This might take a few minutes** - pnpm is downloading lots of files!

-## Step 3: Start OpnDrive
+## Step 3: Start Opndrive

 That's it for setup!
-OpnDrive handles configuration through its user interface, so we don't need to manually edit any files.
+Opndrive handles configuration through its user interface, so we don't need to manually edit any files.

-## Step 4: Start OpnDrive
+## Step 4: Start Opndrive

-Time to see OpnDrive in action!
+Time to see Opndrive in action!

 ```bash
 # Make sure you're in the frontend folder